 Evaluation-related capacity development training programmes for ILO staff, tripartite constituents and other relevant stakeholders have always been an important part of ILO EVAL's strategy.
-In order to address these priorities, EVAL is continuing to conduct three training programmes: (i) the Evaluation Manager Certification Programme, (ii) the Internal Evaluation Certification Programme and (iii) the Training Programme for the ILO Constituents on Evaluating the Decent Work Agenda in the SDG Era.
+In order to address these priorities, EVAL is continuing to conduct three training programmes: (i) the ILO Constituents on Evaluating the Internal Evaluation Programme and (iii) the SDG Era.